Robyn42/Vadimaniac-Code/README.md

 The gru_model.py model has one GRU layer with two dense layers.
 There is a visualization for the batch loss on this one.
 The training loss decreases very smoothly before 1000 epochs.
-There may be overfitting though since the test loss is fairly high to start but stabalizes at ~2500 after 1000 epochs as well.
+There may be overfitting though since the test loss is fairly high to start but stabalizes after 1000 epochs as well.

+The model presents a prediction of the next timestep just as the mlp mpdel does.
+There is a difference in the way the prediction is displayed though.
+It appears as though some recent revisions of the keras LSTM and GRU models do not give the user the ability to set the input shape.
+They expect batch size, timestps (or window size), feature only.
+Therefore, the output is three dimensional.
+If we keep the number of outputs from the GRU layer at the window size then the timestep that is predicted all have the same value.
+If you increase the number of outputs then each timestep predicted varies by a small margin.
+Keeping the output at window size does not appear to effect the prediction accuracy but I cannot say this is the correct way to do this.
+More research is needed.